bsdimp/freebsd-git-docs/git-how.md

 system.
 This is "FreeBSD CURRENT" and all new work is expected to come in here when ready.

-The 'stable/\*' branches are the projects stable, release branches.
+The `stable/\*` branches are the projects stable, release branches.
 We create a new one every couple of years and maintain it for a while.
-Changes that are mature are cherry picked from the 'main' branch into these branches (though sometimes direct commits happen, or the commits need to be tweaked).
+Changes that are mature are cherry picked from the `main` branch into these branches (though sometimes direct commits happen, or the commits need to be tweaked).

-The 'releng/\*' branches are branches for the release engineer to create releases for the project.
+The `releng/\*` branches are branches for the release engineer to create releases for the project.

-The 'vendor/\*' branches are vendor branches.
+The `vendor/\*` branches are vendor branches.
 These are used to manage importing new software and help track local changes not yet in upstream (or that will never be in upstream).